OmarSeb/neo-privatenet-docker/README.md

+Note : This is a fork from the CityOfZion/neo-privatenet-docker I tried to simplify as much as I could, feel free to ask any question on the Neo Discord (@Phyros#3665) or refer to https://github.com/CityOfZion/neo-privatenet-docker

 # neo-privatenet-docker

 Here we have provided a convenient way to setup a private Neo blockchain with an Ubuntu 16.04 docker image.